powerboat9/BGUIFC/README.md

 screen:clearLine(layer, line to clear) - Clears a line.

-screen:scroll() - Scrolls the screen.
+screen:scroll(layer) - Scrolls the layer.